What Does Tulip Flower Mean and Symbolise?

-History of Tulip Flowers
+History of the Tulip Plant

-Usually, flowers are named after gods, goddesses, or other mystical figures.
-Here are some interesting facts you probably didn’t know about Tulipa flowers!
 Tulips are more commonly differentiated by their morphology and plant size.
 And what about the flowers with streaks of different colors?
-Well, that is actually caused by a virus!
+Well, that is actually caused by a non fatal mosaic virus that in recent years has given so many different colors of tulips!

-Another interesting fact about Tulips is that it did not originate from Holland.
+Another interesting fact about tulips is that it did not originate from Holland.
 These flowers are native to south and central Asia and Turkey where cultivation began in the early 10th century.
 It was brought to Europe in the 1500s by Viennese ambassador Augier Ghislain de Busbecq from Turkey.

-The rise to fame of Tulips began in the 1600s when Holland became the world’s top producer.
+The rise to fame of tulips began in the 1600s when Holland became the world’s top producer.
 Gorgeous Tulipa blossoms arrived in Antwerp from Holland signaling the Tulip Mania from 1633-1637.

+In Holland, tulips have a deep symbolism.
+It is known as the country’s national flower and is a great way to represent the briefness of life for local folks.
 The Tulip capital in Holland also honors these flowers as its national symbol and flower.
 For these folks, it is a representation of the briefness of life.

-In 1590, Camerius noted that Tulips were a symbol of reminiscing – always upward gazing at the stars and heavenly bodies in the sky.
+In 1590, Camerius noted that tulips were a symbol of reminiscing – always upward gazing at the stars and heavenly bodies in the sky.
 Tulipa blossoms are also symbolic of fleeting beauty and luxuriousness given its demand and price inflation during the Tulip Mania.

 Meaning of Tulip Flowers